 Experts are not certain what causes a migraine headache.
 Many experts think an imbalance in brain chemicals, such as serotonin, and changes in nerve pathways are involved.
 Migraines may also run in families suggesting a genetic link.

 What are the symptoms of migraine headaches?

-In order to get an accurate diagnosis, it is important to describe your migraine symptoms to your doctor.
+To get an accurate diagnosis, it is important to describe your migraine symptoms to your doctor.
 Also, it is helpful to track when migraines occur (such as dates and times) and the details associated with migraine headaches.
-The following are the most common symptoms of migraine headache.
-However, each person may experience symptoms differently.
-Symptoms may include:
+These are the most common symptoms of migraine headaches:

 - Throbbing, severe headache pain with a specific location either on one side or another

 - Nausea and vomiting, lightheadedness, sensitivity to light may also occur during a migraine